Best Pitney Bowes Alternative in 2026

 Pricing Comparison

 Pitney Bowes products like SendPro typically require monthly subscriptions or equipment leases, often with multi-year contracts.
 Their pricing is enterprise-oriented and can be opaque, with costs varying based on volume, equipment, and service tier.
-I'd Ship That is completely free with no monthly fees, no contracts, and no hardware requirements.
-You pay only for postage at discounted rates.
+I'd Ship That has no monthly fees, no contracts, and no hardware requirements.
+You see the full price before you buy and pay only for postage at discounted rates, below commercial rates with every fee shown up front.
+Here is the math that gets overlooked: a recurring SendPro subscription is a fixed cost you pay whether you ship one package or one hundred.
+Even a modest monthly fee runs into the hundreds of dollars a year before you print a single label, and that is on top of postage.
+Move those same labels onto discounted rates with a free account and that fixed cost disappears while your per-label cost drops too.
 Pitney Bowes offers comprehensive mailing and shipping solutions that make sense for large enterprises with high-volume needs and dedicated mailrooms.
 For small businesses and individual shippers, I'd Ship That provides the same carrier access with a dramatically simpler cost structure.

 Top Reasons to Switch